-National Competition: The winner of the New York Branch Competition advances to the National Competition (May 4-6, 2014).
-Students perform at Lincoln Center on May 5, 2014.
+National Competition: The winner of the New York Branch Competition advances to the National Competition (tentatively scheduled for April 26-28, 2015).
 Read more about last year's National Competition.

 The ESU celebrates English as a shared language to foster global understanding and good will by providing educational and cultural opportunities for students, educators, and members.